arpitbbhayani/articles/blogs/i-changed-my-python.md

 > Note, the change I made will only work when one of the operand is a variable.
 If the entire expression contains constants then it will be evaluated as regular infix expression.

 # Implementation
 Operations in python works on opcodes very similar to one that a microprocessor has.
 Depending on opcodes that the code is translated to, the operation is performed using operands (if required).
 The addition operation of python requires two operands and opcode is named `BINARY_ADD` and has value `23`.
-Wshen the executor encounters this opcode, it fetches the two operands from top of the stack, performs addition and then pushes back the result on the stack.
+When the executor encounters this opcode, it fetches the two operands from top of the stack, performs addition and then pushes back the result on the stack.
 The code snippet below will give you a good idea on what python does when it encounters `BINARY_ADD`.

 ```c
 case TARGET(BINARY_ADD): {